 Why didn’t I know about this sooner?
 These fantastic women are now friends in my head.
 Thank you, Ijeoma for bringing their stories into the light and inspiring the next generation!

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Black Women Pharmacists and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Black Women Pharmacists.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Black Women Pharmacists and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Black Women Pharmacists from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Black Women Pharmacists from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.